Questions about basic bank accounts

 We hear lots of reasons why people don’t want to change banks, such as:

-- "I've had this account for many years."
+- I have had this account for many years

-Who you bank with is entirely up to you.
-However, if you’re in financial difficulty, you should try talking with your bank to resolve any issues as soon as possible.
-If they’re unable to provide any help, there’s a very small chance your bank will take money from your account to repay any debts you have with them, such as overdrafts, credit cards or loans.
+Who you bank with is up to you.
+But, if you are in financial difficulty, you should try talking with your bank to resolve any issues as soon as possible.

-If they take the money they aren’t obligated to return it, even if that means you can’t pay your bills.
-Although they’re within their rights to do this, it’s extremely rare that banks exercise this right.
-However, if you’re worried, changing banks will avoid this risk altogether.
+If they take the money, they do not have to return it.
+Even if that means you cannot pay your bills.
+They are within their rights to do this, but it is extremely rare that they exercise this right.
+If you are worried, changing banks will avoid this risk altogether.